h2oai/mli-resources/README.md

   `$ docker ps`
   8. Copy the sample data into the Docker container.
 Refer to [GetData.md](data/GetData.md) to obtain datasets needed for notebooks.</br>
   `$ docker cp path/to/train.csv <container_id>:/mli-resources/data/train.csv`
-  9. Navigate to port 8888 on your machine.
+  9. Navigate to the port Jupyter directs you to on your machine.
+It will likely include a token.

 ##### Manual